serokell/blog-posts/Alex and Happy Part 2/article.md

 Meanwhile, Haskell libraries such as Megaparsec work best on LL(1) or LL(∞) grammars.
 They're implemented as recursive descent parsers (top-down parsers) with backtracking.

-As such, these libraries have caveats like not being able to handle left-recursion.
+As such, these libraries have caveats like not being able to handle [left recursion](https://en.wikipedia.org/wiki/Left_recursion).
 Their performance can also exponentially degrade due to backtracking.

 While comparing the implementations of both parsing techniques is beyond the scope of this post, you can read these two blog posts for more information: [From recursive descent to LR parsing](https://www.abubalay.com/blog/2021/12/31/lr-control-flow) and [Which Parsing Approach?](https://tratt.net/laurie/essays/entries/which_parsing_approach.html).

 Another difference between these libraries is that Happy is a parser generator.
-Instead of writing Haskell (`.hs`) files like you do with Megaparsec, you will write Happy (`.y`) files.
+Instead of writing Haskell (`.hs`) files like you do with Megaparsec, you write Happy (`.y`) files.
-They, in turn, will generate Haskell files with parsers for the described grammars.
+They, in turn, generate Haskell files with parsers for the described grammars.

 To sum it up, here are some pros and cons of Happy in comparison to Megaparsec.

 **Pros:**
 * Parser generators report ambiguous grammars to the user, creating greater trust in the parser's output and saving from debugging headaches.
-* Bottom-up parsers can handle left-recursion, while top-down parsers can't.
+* Bottom-up parsers can handle left recursion, while top-down parsers can't.
 * The performance will be more predictable, as Megaparsec can cause exponential time complexity with the use of `try`.
 In addition, Happy's "static" generated LALR algorithm has better known complexity constraints.
 * Dealing with operator precedence and associativity requires less labor.
 In Megaparsec, there are standard tools like [`makeExprParser`](https://hackage.haskell.org/package/parser-combinators-1.3.0/docs/Control-Monad-Combinators-Expr.html#v:makeExprParser) to deal with them, but once you need something that is non-standard, you'll need to write more non-trivial parser rules by hand.